How to Make a Shoe Production Specification

 I like to break up the components of the shoe into several sections.
 The first section being the upper opponents of the shoe, and I like to start with the front of the shoe and work my way backwards.
-Then I list the inside lining components and the reinforcing components, all those pieces that you can’t see inside the shoe like the vamp lining, collar lining etc… In this section you can also list things like the glue, collar foam density and thickness also the thread type you want to use on your shoe
+Then I list the inside lining components and the reinforcing components, all those pieces that you can’t see inside the shoe like the vamp lining, collar lining etc… In this section, you can also list things like the glue, collar foam density and thickness, and the thread type you want to use on your shoe.

 Shoe Specification Outsole Unit:

 The next section would call out the footwear outsole unit components.
-You are going to list the rubber parts color and other details like if it has a logo.
-You can also spec the rubbers hardness, specific gravity and if there’s any other characteristic to it like non-skid.
-Also list the midsole if it’s molded or die cut with its density in color and any other parts.
+You are going to list the rubber parts, color, and other details like if the logo.
+You can also spec the rubbers hardness, specific gravity, and if there’s any other characteristic to it like non-skid.
+Also list the midsole if it’s molded or die cut with its density, color and any other parts.

 The final section of the spec sheet should list any of the items that are not necessarily part of the shoe but are still part of the package.
 For example: the cardboard box, the tissue paper, tags, any stuffing, if you have extra shoe laces, if you have a keychain or you have a users manual in a plastic bag.
 Anything like that should be included in the final section.

-Learn more about how to write a complete shoe specification in Chapter 4 of the new book
+Learn more about how to write a complete shoe specification in Chapter 4 of our book